Planning and organizing your retirement is one of the most rewarding tasks you can do for yourself.

 - You need to make some adjustments and cut expenses or downsize.

-- You need to start saving more towards your retirement in a RRSP, TFSA or non-registered investment account.
+- You need to start saving more towards your retirement in an RRSP, TFSA, or non-registered investment account.

 - You need to work a bit longer.